Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: The twofold Oaxaca-Blinder decomposition for linear outcome models

-which is the portion not associated with differing means of $M$.
+the component not associated with differing means of $M$, but with differences in coefficients and differences in the expected values of $L$ and $C$, as well as the interaction between $M$ and $L$.
 Together, $\text{OB}_{M}$ and $\text{OB}_{RE}$ add up to the marginal disparity.
-This twofold decomposition can be performed by building on the OB method as follows:
+This twofold decomposition, which is considered here as a variation of the twofold OB method, can be performed as follows:

-Without further assumptions, $\text{OB}_{M}$ and $\text{OB}_{RE}$ are statistical quantities that measure the difference between conditional expected means.
-Table \ref{OB Causal Estimands} summarizes the nonparametric and parametric assumptions under which $\text{OB}_{M}$ can be used to estimate the causal estimands $\text{IE}_{M(obs)}$ (equation \ref{IEobsM}), $\text{IE}_{M}$ (equation \ref{IEM}) and $\text{IIE}_{M}=\text{NIE}_{M}$ (equations \ref{NIE_M} and \ref{IIEM}).
+Without further assumptions, $\text{OB}_{M}$ and $\text{OB}_{RE}$ are statistical quantities that measure differences between conditional expected means.
+Table \ref{OB Causal Estimands} summarizes the nonparametric and parametric assumptions, which are required to use $\text{OB}_{M}$ to estimate the causal estimands $\text{IE}_{M(obs)}$ (equation \ref{IEobsM}), $\text{IE}_{M}$ (equation \ref{IEM}) and $\text{IIE}_{M}=\text{NIE}_{M}$ (equations \ref{NIE_M} and \ref{IIEM}).
 They are cumulative, meaning each row's assumption assumes the previous rows' assumptions also hold.
 For completeness, the estimands corresponding to $\text{OB}_{RE}$ are also listed.

-The results in Table \ref{OB Causal Estimands} indicate that the twofold OB decomposition and variations of it, such as the decomposition considered in equation \ref{OB Decomposition}, are most applicable to specific estimands within Approach 3.
-Using the OB method with Approaches 1 and 2 entails interventions on the exposure and much stronger identification conditions, notably exogeneity of the exposure. \citet[][supplementary material]{Jackson} suggested applying the OB decomposition to the strata of baseline covariate (i.e., conducting conditional OB decompositions), as this technique can have important implications for causal inference.
-For example, when the exposure shares a common cause $C$ with the mediator or the outcome as in Figure \ref{Graph2}, $(Y_a, M_a)\independent A$ does not hold, but $(Y_a, M_a)\independent A|C=c$ does.\\ Aside from identification, correct model specification remains crucial for unbiased estimation.
-In settings with complex relationships, such as higher-order interactions or nonlinearities, the OB decomposition may be impractical.
-Other estimation methods that allow for flexible modeling -- including g-computation \citep{Daniel2017}, or semi- and nonparametric, multiply-robust methods \citep{tchetgen2012semiparametric, RubinsteinBransonKennedy+2023} -- offer viable alternatives.
-The following section presents an application of Approach 3 to the gender pay gap in West Germany and outlines the MC g-computation approach used for this analysis.
+As detailed in Table \ref{OB Causal Estimands}, the implementation of the proposed decomposition within Approach 3 requires the fewest assumptions.
+Conversely, its application within Approaches 1 and 2 entails considerably stronger conditions, including the exogeneity of the exposure. \citet[][]{Jackson} suggested applying the OB method to the strata of baseline covariates (i.e., conducting conditional OB decompositions), as this technique can have important implications for causal inference.
+For example, when the exposure shares a common cause $C$ with the mediator or the outcome, as in Figure \ref{Graph2}, $(Y_a, M_a)\independent A$ does not hold, but $(Y_a, M_a)\independent A|C=c$ does.
+In conclusion, given the varying degrees of strength of the assumptions involved, it can be stated that OB decompositions (and their variations) are most applicable to Approach 3.